 - articulation delays (sound changes, lisps, tongue thrust)

 - fluency (stuttering)

-All children with varied diagnoses are provided with care, including those diagnosed with autism, pervasive developmental disorder-not other specified (PDD-NOS), attention-deficit disorder (ADD), auditory processing disorders, cerebral palsy, and Down syndrome.
+All children with varied diagnoses are provided with care.
+This includes, but is not limited to, those diagnosed with autism, pervasive developmental disorder-not other specified (PDD-NOS), attention-deficit disorder (ADD), auditory processing disorders, cerebral palsy, traumatic brain injury and Down syndrome.